Tips for Teaching Multiple Delivery Courses with Remote Learners

 TIP 3 - Repeat Questions from In-Seat Students for Remote Learners

-- It’s important your in-seat students and your remote learners can always hear the dialogue that is taking place.
+- It’s important that your in-seat students and your remote learners can always hear the dialogue that is taking place.

 - ALWAYS repeat the questions/comments that are said in class to your remote learners.